 Kirkland Signature Organic Peanut Butter is the creamiest of the crop (sorry, that pun was both terrible and intentional).

 This store brand product is not only organic, but it's also made with minimal ingredients (just peanuts and salt).
 You can't find an organic peanut butter anywhere close to their price.

-You’re going to have to buy the biggest bag you can imagine, but the deal comes from buying in bulk.
-Costco’s Kirkland Signature brand of pistachios, cashews, almonds, and peanuts is unmatched for price as compared to any other brand or any other store.
+You're going to have to buy the biggest bag you can imagine, but the deal comes from buying in bulk.
+Costco's Kirkland Signature brand of pistachios, cashews, almonds, and peanuts is unmatched for a price as compared to any other brand or any other store.
 Period.

 6. Toilet Paper & Paper Towels

 I can't remember the last time I bought name brand paper products.
 It was probably before I got my Costco membership!
 Kirkland Signature toilet paper is just as soft as its name brand counterpart but rings in at a mere 12 cents per 100 sheets.

 Their paper towels also rate well in Consumer Reports absorbency tests, although they are not as strong as some of the more expensive paper towels on the market.

 Kirkland Signature Free & Clear laundry detergent costs half- to a third-as-much as the brand name competitors.
 At only 11 cents per load, you might expect this soap to fall behind in its ability to clean.